How Market Intelligence Helps Brands Achieve Performance in E-Commerce

 • Which competitors have comparable offers?

-• How do my offers compare to the competition?
+• How do my offers compare to those of my competitors?

 • Are my exclusive assortments truly exclusive?

-• What is my strongest channel (compared to the competition)?
+• Which of my channels is the strongest (compared to the competition)?

-• What are the differences among various sales channels?
+• What are the differences between the various sales channels?

 • Where is there still potential?

-The information is available, but the external data must be captured and analyzed.
-If there are problems, this can quickly impact brand perception and profitability.
+This information is available, but the external data must first be captured and analysed.
+Problems can quickly impact brand perception and profitability.

-In combination with internal data and KPIs, a comprehensive picture of the market and current developments emerges.
-If this data is used in a targeted manner, strategies can be developed and decisions made on the basis of data.
+Combining this with internal data and KPIs provides a comprehensive picture of the market and current developments.
+If this data is used in a targeted manner, strategies can be developed and data-driven decisions can be made.

-We already support many well-known brands such as Gardena, Tommy Hilfiger or Severin and retailers such as Euronics, Zoologo or Aponeo in making confident decisions about their offers and positioning in e-commerce.
-We would be happy to advise you on how you too can use the potential of market intelligence in e-commerce.
+We already support many well-known brands, such as Gardena, Tommy Hilfiger and Severin, as well as retailers, including Euronics, Zoologo and Aponeo in making informed decisions about their offerings and positioning in e-commerce.
+We would be happy to advise you on how you can also use Market Intelligence to its full potential in e-commerce.

 Sebastian Klumpp